 Spinach with pine nuts and raisins is a traditional Mediterranean side dish that’s both elegant and easy.
 Its mild and slightly sweet flavor provides a nice counterpoint to boldly-flavored Italian pasta dishes.
-But really, it goes well with most any kind of meal, including those featuring grain dishes and curries as well.
+But really, this Mediterranean side dish goes well with most any kind of meal, including those featuring grain dishes and curries.

 Serves: 4 to 6

 - 1 tbsp extra-virgin olive oil, plus more for finishing

 - 2 to 3 cloves garlic, minced

 - ¼ cup pine nuts

 - 12–16 oz fresh spinach, rinsed, stemmed, and coarsely chopped

 (or use fresh baby spinach, simply rinsed)